andorsk/awesome-trust-registries/readme.md

 - [DNSsec](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) : A suite of extension specifications by the Internet Engineering Task Force (IETF) for securing data exchanged in the Domain Name System (DNS) in Internet Protocol (IP) networks.
 Used sometimes for extending to Trust Registries.
 - [Extensible Provisioning Protocol](https://icannwiki.org/Extensible_Provisioning_Protocol) : an XML based protocol used by the Internet industry, particularly the registrars and registries in managing domain names.
 - [Open ID Federation \(OIDF\)](https://openid.net/specs/openid-federation-1_0.html) : A specification that describes how two Entities that would like to interact can establish trust between them by means of a trusted third party called a Trust Anchor.
-- [Trust Registry Protocol v2](https://github.com/trustoverip/tswg-trust-registry-protocol) : API based protocol that asks: `Does Entity X have Authorization Y, in the context of Ecosystem Governance Framework Z?`
+- [Trust Registry Query Protocol v2](https://github.com/trustoverip/tswg-trust-registry-protocol) : API based protocol that asks: `Does Entity X have Authorization Y, in the context of Ecosystem Governance Framework Z?`
 - [WHOIS](https://www.rfc-editor.org/rfc/rfc3912) :  WHOIS is a TCP-based transaction-oriented query/response protocol that is widely used to provide information services to Internet users.
 - [Registry Lock](https://en.wikipedia.org/wiki/Registrar-Lock) : Status code set by registrar intended to combats domain hijacking.
 - [RDAP](https://www.icann.org/rdap) : IETF based protocol that enables users to access current registration data and was created as an eventual replacement for the WHOIS protocol.
+- [NANDA Registry](https://github.com/aidecentralized/nandapapers/blob/main/v0.3%20Beyond%20DNS%20-%20Unlocking%20the%20%20Internet%20of%20AI%20Agents%20via%20the%20NANDA%20Quilt%20of%20Registries%20and%20Verified%20AgentFacts.pdf) : Proposes a federated security architecture that combines NANDA’s minimal registry with the Agent Name Service (ANS) for dual-trust anchoring.
+This
 - [RPKI](https://en.wikipedia.org/wiki/Resource_Public_Key_Infrastructure) : proves the association between specific IP address blocks or ASNs and the holders of those Internet number resources.
 - [SAML](https://docs.oasis-open.org/security/saml/Post2.0/sstc-saml-tech-overview-2.0.html) : An Identity Provider (IdP) can issue SAML Assertions about users, including metadata, which can be used to communicate affiliations.